-An ECG is an essential investigation in all patients suspected of hyperkalaemia because it can lead to life-threatening arrhythmias and cardiac arrest.
+An ECG is an essential investigation in all patients with suspected hyperkalaemia because it can lead to life-threatening arrhythmias and cardiac arrest.

 As hyperkalaemia progresses there are sequential changes that occur on the ECG.
-These generally correlate with the potassium level.
-Problems with cardiac conduction are more likely with acute changes in potassium concentration.
-Life-threatening arrhythmias can occur despite the level of potassium.
-Consequently, an ECG should form part of the assessment of any patient with hyperkalaemia; mild, moderate or severe.
+These generally correlate with the potassium level but can also reflect the rate of change - problems with cardiac conduction are more likely with acute changes in potassium concentration.
+An ECG should form part of the assessment of any patient with hyperkalaemia; mild, moderate or severe.

 Typical changes on the ECG in patients with hyperkalaemia include:

 Hyperkalaemia is a common medical emergency.
 All patients should be assessed with respect to Airway, Breathing, and Circulation (ABC).

 The treatment of hyperkalaemia generally depends on the plasma concentration of potassium and the presence or absence of ECG changes.
 Most trusts will have their own protocol for the management of hyperkalaemia, additionally, the resuscitation council's produces their own guidance.

 In patients with significant hyperkalaemia (i.e. > 6.5 mmol/L) or ECG changes, 10 ml of 10% calcium gluconate over 10 minutes should be given to protect the myocardium.
 This should improve changes on the ECG and is able to transiently stabilise the myocardium for 30-60 minutes.